The Late Show with Stephen Colbert: Reviews

-The Late Show with Stephen Colbert has garnered mostly positive reviews.
+The Late Show with Stephen Colbert garnered mostly positive reviews.
 The Guardians Brian Moylan praised the show's humor: "This opener was by no means a perfect show, but there were enough really inventive jokes to make Colbert already seem like an innovator."
 Robert Lloyd of the Los Angeles Times deemed it a "strong start", while Varietys Brian Lowry felt it a "mostly terrific" debut, commenting, "Colbert looks like he has the skill set to settle in and make this job his own, night in and night out."
-Many critics considered the show's more political segments as reminiscent of The Colbert Report.
+Many critics considered the show's more political segments to be reminiscent of The Colbert Report.
 The show's post-Super Bowl episode in 2016 proved polarizing.
 "Sunday's live episode felt mostly like a wasted opportunity – one that probably won't win many converts among those football fans sober enough to stick around," said Brian Lowry at Variety.
 Daniel D'Addario of Time dubbed his performance "stiff and uncomfortable", writing, "Colbert might have been better advised not to bother trying with football at all and just put forward a program of pure entertainment."

-The Late Show has received positive reviews following the inauguration of Donald Trump as president.
+The Late Show received positive reviews following the inauguration of Donald Trump as president.
 "Colbert may not be the sarcastic, irony-laden character he once played for Comedy Central, but as Trump has dominated the news every day since taking office, The Late Show has become the home for reasoned, but incisive, discussion, on the perceived overreaches of the White House," said David Sims of The Atlantic.
-James Poniewozik of The New York Times commented, "Mr. Colbert's comedy hasn't become radically different, but it has been more frank and caustic ...
-The network-TV Mr. Colbert is more cheery than his cable character.
+James Poniewozik of The New York Times commented, "Mr. Colbert's comedy hasn't become radically different, but it has been franker and caustic ...
+The network-TV Mr. Colbert is cheerier than his cable character.
 But it's as if the Trump administration had solved the problem of reconciling his new comedy with his old by making truthiness America's official language."
 In a profile made by The Wall Street Journal on Colbert, actor Andrew Garfield said: "The openness and ownership that he has with seemingly culturally taboo subjects, such as grief, allows his guests permission to be in contact and reveal those aspects of their own selves and experiences.
 In turn, the audience gets to have a genuine, deep, and connected experience.
-So the show feels like an act of service to people.
+So, the show feels like an act of service to people.
 I think Stephen would have made a great priest."